Siesma/HuntRandomizer/README.md

 Those include:
 The "generate" command hasnt been ported into a working state.

-The "rule" command has some problems initializing if the named attribute isnt probably called.
+The "rule" command has some problems initializing if the named attribute isnt properly called.

 The "AttributeObject" has a faulty compareTo function.